Accounts

 Examples of expenditure from 2021 to present (ongoing running costs for office and grounds staff to carry out their work have not been listed however specific information can be provided on request):

-- The Neighbourhood Plan Version 2 has been made and is now being referred to when deciding on Planning applications.
-A modification review is now taking place.
+• The Neighbourhood Plan Version 2 has been made and is now being referred to when deciding on Planning applications.
+A modification review is now completed.

 Residents are invited to discuss suggestions for the budget at any point throughout the year, but a full consultation takes place in September at the Community Expo in the Corn Exchange, which is fully advertised to all.